 The Time Across Years Report includes a scatter graph of month-by-month Cost/Consumption for the utility types, project items and years selected in the Report Options menu.
 An accompanying table with all the data used to create the plot is also provided.
-Figure 4.17 shows the first page of a Time Across Years Report generated for Total Cost and all the years with billing information.
-Since the Report level has been fixed at the Area level, one graph per selected area will be included in the report.
-Since we have decided to include only items in Site 1, 4 graphs, one per area in Site 1, will appear in the generated report.
+Figure 4.17 shows the first page of a Time Across Years Report generated for Total Cost and all the years with billing information, at the Project Level.